hiruna72/squigualiser/README.md

 `export PATH=[path_to_squigualiser_dir]:$PATH` to execute `squigualiser` from any location.

-You may refer to [advanced setup](#advanced-setup) below for instructions on installing using pip, conda or source.
+You can take a look at [advanced setup](#advanced-setup) below for instructions on installing using pip, conda or source.

 ## Advanced setup

-Clock on the arrow to expand the relevant section.
+Click on the arrow to expand the relevant section.

 <details close><summary>Using python environment</summary>

 <div markdown=1>

-Squigualiser has been tested with python 3.8.0, should work with anything higher as well.
-For installing relevant python versions, see the troubleshoot section below.

 ````
 python3.8 -m venv venv3
 source venv3/bin/activate